wp-plugins/csv-2-post/readme.txt

 Tested up to: 3.6.0
 Stable tag: trunk

-CSV 2 POST 8.0.0 by Ryan Bayne
+CSV 2 POST Version 8 by Ryan Bayne

 == Description ==

-CSV 2 POST has been around for years and has reached version 8.0.0 thanks to the support from users.
-Import data, work with your data, use your data to create posts.
-This plugin will help you maximize the use of affiliate data, Wordpress core and your theme.
+CSV 2 POST data importer for Wordpress can import data, work with your data, use your data to create posts and more.
+This plugin will help you maximize the use of data (affiliate, business or personal), the Wordpress core and your premium theme.

-= Installation ==
+== Installation ==

 1. You can place the csv-2-post folder in the plugins directory using FTP
 1. You can also upload the plugin using Wordpress plugin screen (wp-admin/plugin-install.php)